How To Easily Decrypt Fallout 76 Nuke Launch Code In Under 5 Minutes

 1. Open your PipBoy, switch to the Data tab and note down all eight launch code pieces (for one nuclear silo, of course).

 2. Go to the Command Center area inside Whitespring Bunker.
-On the wall opposite the Command Center’s entrance, you’ll find an “In Progress” keyphrase displayed for each of the three nuclear silos.
-Note the incomplete keyphrase for your silo, complete with empty spaces for missing letters.
+On the wall opposite the Command Center’s entrance, you’ll find an “In Progress” keyword displayed for each of the three nuclear silos.
+Note the incomplete keyword for your silo, complete with empty spaces for missing letters.

 How to Get the Decrypted Nuclear Launch Code